XPRNetwork/xpr-testnet.start/README.md

 To start a Proton TestNet node you need install EOSIO software.
 You can compile from sources or install from precompiled binaries:

-# 1. Installing EOSIO
+# 1. Installing
 ---------------------------------------------------

-# 1.1 EOSIO - Installing from sources
+# 1.1 Installing from sources

 A. Create folder, download sources, compile and install: